LoganBEary/Activity_Web_Scrapper/README.md

 A Website built with React.js to find activities near you!

 * if not already download npm onto your laptop
-* inside directory run npm start and use localhost:5000 to use!
+* using a command console - cd into directory and use *npm start*
+* It will pop up a tab with the site!